makrai/notes/futrell-2501-linguists-stopped-worrying.md

   * this pattern is remarkably consistent.
 (N.B.: We want to be clear that no experiment would ever give such clean results; LMs just don’t represent anything in such human-interpretable ways.)
 If we did discover a result like
   * we would be justified in drawing several conclusions.
 First,
     * the ease with which we extracted the c-command relationship would be compelling evidence that, for performing ling tasks in English, understanding which words c-command which other words is useful — so
-    * learning the c-command relationship is possible with relatively little built-in language-specific bias.
+    * learning the c-command relationship is possible with relatively little built-in lang-specific bias.
 We would thus
       * ie without a built-in Universal Grammar.
 Third, we could
     * use this method to test various competing theories about which kinds of
     * use these results to try to work out how an abstract structural relationship like c-command can be represented
 * If we didn’t find the c-command relationship in our model reprs, that’s a trickier scenario.
   * It might mean that
     * We didn't use the right methods to find c-command
-    * while c-command is critical to human processing, LMs process language sans c-command.
+    * while c-command is critical to human processing, LMs process lang sans c-command.
 Or it might turn out that
     * neither humans nor models need to represent something like c-command to
   * nL the results could be fruitful for generating hypotheses and stimulating further inquiry, grounded in data and requiring precise formulations.
     * the ling conclusions we can draw from LM interpretability experiments require care, it should be relatively uncontroversial that
     * nL the idealized c-command experiment above would be lingally interesting

 ### Interpretability in the real world Our c-command example is not realistic:

 * LMs don’t learn and represent information in neat and interpretable ways.
   Rather, it takes a lot of work to ask questions about how LMs represent
   * parts of speech (Tenney+ 2019) or
   * grammatical dependencies (Hewitt and Manning, 2019).
 And the answers that
 * nL The extent to which LMs are “blackboxes” is now overstated because of
   * major advances in the field of neural network interpretability.
 For example,
   * as discussed in Section 2.2, researchers now have a grip on how neural
   * geometry of word embeddings to represent syntactic relations among words (Hewitt and Manning, 2019; Chi+ 2020; Eisape+ 2022; Diego-Simón+ 2024).
   * in a mechanistic way, exactly how artificial neural circuits can be used to perform higher-level computations (Lindsey+ 2025), finding
   * neural circuits and induction heads in Transformers (Elhage+ 2021) or using
   * sparse autoencoders to find key features in model reprs (Huben+ 2023)
 * These techniques often depend on causal manipulation (perturbation)
   * if particular parts of the neural network are perturbed or patched in particular ways, the output is affected in predictable ways (Geiger+ 2023).
   * eg Wang+ (2023) traces a circuit that controls the completion of an object (e.g., “When Mary and John went to the store, John gave a drink to .” where the intended answer is “Mary”).
 * causally study what parts of a network are responsible for particular kinds of complex ling behavior like
   * grammatical number agreement
     (Lasri+ 2022; Finlayson+ 2021; Mueller+ 2022; Lakretz+ 2019),
   * verb conjugation (Hao and Linzen, 2023),
   * animacy processing (Hanna+ 2023), and
   * long-distance dependencies (Arora+ 2024), various kinds of
 * demonstrated: how complex ling behavior can actually be implemented
   * These mechanisms are strong hypotheses for how syntactic relationships are represented in the human brain as well.
 * our hope and prediction: interpretability techniques will close the gap between ling theory and implementation (mechanistic interpretability is a big part of “the way forward” per Millière and Buckner, 2024).
   * Millière, R. and Buckner, C. (2024).
-    A philosophical introduction to language models-part ii: The way forward. arXiv preprint arXiv:2405.03207.
+    A philosophical introduction to LMs-part ii: The way forward. arXiv preprint arXiv:2405.03207.
 * exploring
   symbolic reprs in systems that solve genuinely interesting ling tasks, has started to make good on the promise of Smolensky’s (1988) prescient vision “in which traditional and connectionist theoretical constructs collaborate